flower-war/board-game/cards/README.md

 All summary card descriptions will go here with individual card discussions going with their respective assets.

+## Card Packs

+Cards are sold in packs of 13 cards, six Tlaloc cards, six Huitzilopochtli, and one rare card.
+Booster packs contain all 20 land cards and one legendary card.
+Each game requires a minimum of two booster packs and two card packs, with 4 card packs recommended.
+The number of cards in the deck both increases variety and gameplay

 ## Card Groups

 There are several categories of cards.